 Certainly local governments have social service obligations during a recession.
 But the state does not seem to consider the plight of cities and counties in difficult economic times.

 Assembly Speaker Karen Bass said that local governments must share the pain with Sacramento.
 Why?
-Most local governments have done a
+Most local governments have done a far better job balancing their books in tough economic times.

 Even without state raids on local funds, there have been decreases in sales and property tax revenues.
 Yet many cities and counties have taken the necessary action with lean contracts and layoffs to maintain basic operations without running up a deficit.